Things to do When it's Cold Outside

 Temperature - below freezing for 24 hours, the colder and longer the better.
 Light it up before dark so you can see what you're doing

 Fill a bucket of water and leave it outside to freeze.
 It doesn't need to be really cold, just a few degrees below freezing will do, the actual temperature isn't so important as long as it consistently below zero so it doesn't start to melt again.
-The two in these pictures took a couple of days with temperatures of about -5C at night to -2C in the day time.
+The two in these pictures took a couple of days with temperatures of about -5C (23F) at night to -2C (29F) in the day time.

 When you reckon it's ready, turn the bucket upside down and get the ice out.
 These had about a 10cm / 4" slab of ice on the top and walls of around 2" / 5cm thick, the walls freeze more slowly, don't tip it up too soon as they will break, and do it gently when you do.
-There should still be some liquid water in the middle at the bottom (take care when tipping the bucket) which makes a space for the candle.
+There should still be some liquid water in the middle at the bottom (watch you don't pour it all over your feet!) which makes a space for the candle.
 The speed of freezing depends on your temperature of course.

 I supported the sides on a couple of pieces of wood around 2cm / 3/4" thick to allow air in, light the candle, carefully place the ice on top and you've a beautiful icy light.
 The heat of the candle melts a hole through the ice above it after a while, but this doesn't seem to matter, the candle is protected pretty well by the ice walls from the wind not to blow it out.

 Mix food dye with the water to get coloured ones or use a glow stick or two as a light source instead.